 The Entrepreneurial Spirit Award recognizes a First Nation entity exemplifying forward movement and involvement to create sustainable economic development for First Nations of Saskatchewan.

-The award is presentation each year at SIEF’s annual general meeting in November.
+The award is presented each year at SIEF’s annual general meeting in November.

 SIEF presented the first Entrepreneurial Spirit Award in 2011.
 Learn more about each of the recipients of this honour.